Search documentation

 label before_main_menu:

-$ wavedash_report_first_playable()
+$ wavedash_init_once()

 return

-renpy.emscripten is the documented Ren'Py module for web JS interop; on desktop builds it's None, so the truthy check doubles as a platform guard.
+renpy.emscripten is the documented Ren'Py module for web JS interop.
+On desktop builds it's None, so the truthy check doubles as a platform guard.

-Adding more SDK methods
+Calling SDK methods

 $ renpy.emscripten.run_script("""

-sdk.setAchievement('first_chapter_complete', true);
+window.Wavedash.setAchievement('first_chapter_complete', true);

 """)